Experts hear a wide range of patients’ worries.

 Because people eligible for lung cancer screening are older adults – ages 50 to 80 – many of them have already experienced cancer.
 Maybe they survived breast cancer; maybe they’re living with prostate cancer; maybe they’ve watched a relative deal with cancer treatment.

-In her conversations with patients, Paulson hears many express dread of treating cancer again.
+In conversations with patients, the providers in this program hear many of them express dread of treating cancer again.
 Many are retired, enjoying life and feeling healthy.
 They’re not sure they’d go through the time and stress of treatment again if they got another cancer diagnosis.

-Paulson reassures them that more than 90 percent of screenings reveal no cancer, so most patients will not have to confront another cancer diagnosis.
+Sandler noted that more than 90 percent of screenings reveal no cancer, so most patients do not have to confront another cancer diagnosis.
 Also, the screening is meant to catch lung cancer in its earliest stage, when it is small and hasn’t spread beyond the lungs.
-Sandler noted that some patients whose lung cancer is caught at an early stage are treated successfully with only surgery – no chemotherapy, no radiation.
+Sandler said that some patients whose lung cancer is caught at an early stage are treated successfully with only surgery – no chemotherapy, no radiation.
 So treatment for early stage lung cancer may not be as frightening as some cancer survivors dread.

-However, if someone is absolutely sure that they will not treat any new cancer, they are not coerced into the screening, Paulson said.
+However, if someone is absolutely sure that they will not treat any new cancer, they are not coerced into the screening.

 Getting connected